 “Bifold doors are a booming sector but to date there has always been a problem in that aluminium doors simply don’t suite with existing PVCU windows – our new Integral bifold door solves this problem.
 The doors have the strength and performance of an aluminium bifold but with PVCU detailing.”

 The external frame and sash upstand are available in a bevelled or sculptured finish as is the beading, to complement the style of a property’s windows.
 There’s also the option of a square aluminium bead.”

-To say aluminium bifolding doors do not suite with existing PVCu windows is not exactly correct.
-Many systems on the market already offer a rounded aesthetic so typical of PVCu windows and doors.
+Several bifold door systems on the market already offer a rounded aesthetic inside or outside, similar to PVCu windows and doors.
 However where aluminium bifolding doors do differ is they don’t come with a PVCu foil.
 Origin bifolding doors come with a woodgrain sublimated aluminium finish as do Smart Systems Visofold doors with their woodstructure range.
-That said, a substantial number of houses have great PVCu windows installed not needing replacement.
-The Integral bifold door by Epwin and a door like Liniar’s Alumina offer a PVCu aesthetic and the benefits of an aluminium bifolding door.
+That said, a substantial number of houses have modern PVCu windows installed not needing replacement.
+As a result, the Integral bifold door by Epwin and a door like Liniar’s Alumina offer a true PVCu aesthetic and the benefits of an aluminium bifolding door.